Room: King Willem Alexander

 Session Description

-This session presents innovative approaches to biogas production and purification, including the use of microorganisms as biomarkers, hydrothermal carbonisation, and electro-chemical anaerobic digestion.
+This oral session presents innovative approaches to biogas production and purification, including the use of microorganisms as biomarkers, hydrothermal carbonisation, and electro-chemical anaerobic digestion.

 Chair